 - Documentation of any other income received (taxable or not) such as:

 - Work Income

 - Mail documentation in one complete packet to:

 Harriman, TN 37748

 Failure to submit all required documents will result in a delay of processing.
 Some situations will require that you call 865-882-4545 and make an appointment to meet with Robin Townson, Director of Financial Aid, but only when all of the documentation is prepared.

 It is very rare that an approval will be granted and can only be for your enrollment at RSCC.
 Please be specific and complete as possible.

 Renewing a Dependency Override

-To renew a previous Dependency Override, please submit #5, 6, 7, and 8 along with a short letter explaining your current living situation describing any changes since the previous year.
+To renew a previous Dependency Override, please submit #'s 5, 6, 7, and 8 along with a short letter explaining your current living situation and describing any changes since the previous year.